jpcadena/tweets-classification-backend/README.md

 IN PROGRESS...
 [![Project][project-screenshot]](https://example.com)

-This project is about tweets-classification-backend...
+This project is the Python backend for the Tweets Classification ML project developed using FastAPI, PostgreSQL and Redis...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>